OliveIsLazy/Project-1.3/How to: GitHub.md

 You can make a new project by creating a new repo, assigning a liscence (defaulting to MIT lisense is recommended). *(stub)*

-Projects allow for more micromangaing than a plain old repo does due to the addition of milestones.
+Projects allow for more micromangaing than a plain old repo does.

+- Kanban layout, helps track tasks use three columns: To do, in progress and done.

+- Cards, tiles that have writing on them i.e. finish recursive code in the search method.
+  - Can be dragged from column to column.
+  - Can be turned into an issue.
+  - Markdown syntax applies to cards.
+  - Can have [automised](https://help.github.com/articles/configuring-automation-for-project-boards/) movement. *(stub)*

-Milestones allow for specific tasks to be set along with a deadline for their completion.
+- Milestones allow for specific tasks to be set along with a deadline for their completion.